bar

 1

-Convert to and from bars to other major units of pressure
+Convert between bars and millibars and other major units of pressure.

 A unit of pressure, = 106 dynes per square centimeter = 105 pascals.
 The bar is not an SI unit, but continued use, temporarily, of the millibar in meteorology has been sanctioned.
 The microbar (1 dyne per square centimeter) is often used in calibrating microphones and loudspeakers.

 Symbol, bar.
-In SI, the symbol for the millibar is mbar, but the symbol mb is usually used in meteorology.
+In SI, the symbol for the millibar is mbar, but in meteorology the symbol mb is usually used.

 According to the current national standard in the United States1, the bar is not to be used.
 Kilopascals should be used instead.
 (1 millibar = 1 hectopascal.)